- Apply for Big Game Tag Drawing

 Captive Cervid Industry In California

 The cervid family (Cervidae) includes 39 species.
 Of these 39 species only a few are commonly raised in captivity for commercial purposes; these include: Rocky Mountain Elk (Cervus elaphus canadensis), red deer (Cervus elaphus), fallow deer (Dama dama), sika deer (Cervus nippon), and axis deer (Axis axis).

-Private citizens hold captive wildlife for a variety of reasons, ranging from game framing to maintenance of small private zoos.
+Private citizens hold captive wildlife for a variety of reasons, ranging from game farming to maintenance of small private zoos.
 Since the early 1980's, the segment of the captive wildlife industry that deals with cervids grew significantly both nationally and internationally.
 This expansion of the captive cervid industry revolved around the speculative market for live animals for breeding purposes, venison, and velvet antler sales.
-This increased interest in the farming of captive cervids lead to numerous conflicts between the captive wildlife industry, state and federal wildlife agencies, and state federal agriculture agencies.
+This increased interest in the farming of captive cervids lead to numerous conflicts between the captive wildlife industry, state and federal wildlife agencies, and state and federal agriculture agencies.